 COURSE OBJECTIVE: On completion of the subject, students will have the opportunity to develop the skills of intellect decision making.
-It also provides an extension of their communication skills to articulate clinical practice.
+It also provides an extension of their communication skills to articulate the evidence based acquaintance and clinical knowledge for assessment and diagnosis of patients.
+It is a prospect to the students for the application of the research and professional information to novel situations.

-COURSE OUTCOME: On completion of this subject students should have the opportunity to: a) Strengthen the basic fundamental basis of assessment and diagnosis and postulate this knowledge in b) Analyses critical evaluate the patient conditions and formulation of accurate diagnosis.c) Acquire a thorough understanding of management and educational methodology in physiotherapy which can be applied in clinical practice.
+COURSE OUTCOME: On completion of this subject students should have the opportunity to:

+a) Strengthen the basic fundamental basis of assessment and diagnosis and postulate this knowledge In clinical practice.

+b) Analyses critical evaluate the patient conditions and formulation of accurate diagnosis.

+c) Acquire a thorough understanding of management and educational methodology in physiotherapy which can be applied in clinical practice.